CSCI-3398/ps7/README.md

 The deliverables for the two options are described below.
 You will submit add, commit, and push the deliverables by the deadline, Tuesday, November 24, at 11:59pm.

 ## Option 1: Building a TTS system with your own voice
 This will be complicated, but you won't need to do any actual programming.
-If you are good with unix, you will be able to finish this in less than an hour.
-If you are going to require a lot of technical support, do Activity #2 instead.
+If you are good with unix and installing new unix tools, you will be able to finish this in less than an hour without actually typing any code yourself.
+If you immediately need technical support, try the other option instead.
+Don't let yourself get stuck on errors that you might not be able to resolve.

 ### Step 1: Install Festival
 1. Install the `sox` binary for your OS from here: